 Douglas Kirkland is one of the doyens of portrait photography in the motion picture industry, notably in Hollywood.
-This publication, however, is different: it is a circus, a celebration of design and a movie – all rolled into one and presented in an exuberant and lush book.
-Working with Françoise Kirkland, the inimitable acrobatic sky dancer Erika Lemay, Milanese fashion director Simone Guidarelli, and designer William Thoren the team created a modern-day abecedarium.
-The playful creation harks back to the corporeal origins of the alphabet, echoing similar exercises in Western culture from the Renaissance to the great works of Art Deco, notably Erté’s famous alphabet suite.
+In this publication his portraits entwine themselves with the world of letters.
+Françoise Kirkland stands at the helm of an ebullient team – the sky dancer Erika Lemay, costume designer Simone Guidarelli, element desinger William Thoren and together they create a modern-day abecedarium.
+The book is a celebration of design, a circus and a movie – all rolled into one.
+It harks back to the corporeal origins of the alphabet, echoing similar exercises in Western culture from the Renaissance to the great works of Art Deco, notably Erté’s famous Alphabet Suite.

-Besides Douglas Kirkland’s impeccable photography, the reader is invited ‘backstage’ to the making of these images with contributions by Erika Lemay, William Thoren and Françoise Kirkland.
-The book also has an nine-page introductory essay by book designer and typographer Ornan Rotem on the development of the alphabet and the relationship between the human body and letters.
+Besides Douglas Kirkland’s impeccable photographythe reader is invited ‘backstage’ to the making of these images with essays by Erika Lemay, William Thoren and Françoise Kirkland.
+The book’s designer, Ornan Rotem, adds an introductory essay on the development of the alphabet and the long-standing romance between the human body and letters.

-The book will be published both as a trade edition and, for collectors, 200 copies of a special edition with a unqiue cover inside a box with an original signed poster by Douglas Kirkland.
-Details to follow.
+The book will be published both as a standard edition and, for collectors, 200 copies of a Collector's edition with a unqiue cover inside a box with an original signed and certified print and a B1 (100cm x 70cm) poster.